 Energy Conservation in Vending Machines

-We are implementing various initiatives to save energy in vending machines in Japan as one of priority initiatives to reduce CO2 in the entire value chain.
+We are implementing various initiatives to save energy in vending machines in Japan as one of priority initiatives to reduce Green House Gas(GHG) in the entire value chain.

 Key Features of Suntory Vending Machines